roadrunner-server/roadrunner-docs/intro/config.md

 # Broadcast plugin.
 It main purpose is to broadcast published messages via all brokers
 #
-# Used in conjunction with the websockets, memory and redis plugins.
+# Use it in conjunction with the websockets, memory and redis plugins.
 # LIMITATION: DO NOT use the same redis connection within different sections or messages will be duplicated.
-# There is no limitation to use different redis connection (ie localhost:6379, localhost:6378, etc) in different sections.
+# There is no limitation to use different redis connections (ie localhost:6379, localhost:6378, etc) in different sections.
 broadcast:
   # Section name.
   #